tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * In other words, if given an x-value (years of experience) that is not in the data set, the model will predict the corresponding y-value (salary).

-Go to the slideshow, [[navigate to Section X]]  and recapitulate the linear regression plot below, which we have seen previously:
+Go to the slideshow, navigate to the Regression Metrics section, and recapitulate the linear regression plot below, which we have seen previously:

   ![Images/error01.png](Images/error01.png)